lupyuen/lupyuen.github.io/src/pinephone2.md

 -   [__WebAssembly Simulator__](https://lupyuen.github.io/articles/lvgl4) previews Touchscreen Apps in the Web Browser

-On NuttX for PinePhone, we can create __Touchscreen Apps__ that will work like a regular Smartphone App!
+Today with NuttX for PinePhone, we can create __Touchscreen Apps__ that will work like a regular Smartphone App!

 (But we're not yet a Complete Smartphone, we'll come back to this)